Henri Maillot: Biography

 general of the Communist-dominated Municipal Employees' Union.
 He became secretary-general of the Union de la Jeunesse Démocratique Algérienne, a Communist-front organization, and was employed as an accountant by the Communist daily, Alger Républicain.
 He also represented Algeria at youth congresses in Prague and Warsaw.
 However, when he volunteered for active service in the French Army, Maillot had sworn that he had severed all ties with the party.
+Maillot made his decision to desert to the Algerians after witnessing the Philippeville Massacre.